jevontrei/JoelvonTreifeldt_T2A2/README.md

 Medical tracker / planner? smooth and user-friendly interface between patients and doctors

-hopefully an improvement on myhealthrecord, with a focus on helping the patient / giving them more agency
+hopefully an improvement on My Health Record, the Australian ... with a focus on helping the patient / giving them more agency

 Things to add in future versions: